Wubble (WNBA 2020 season): Los Angeles Sparks

 Los Angeles Sparks player Candace Parker brought her eleven-year-old daughter in.
 Nneka Ogwumike came in.
 Sparks assistant coach Fred Williams did not come into the isolation zone for medical reasons.
 Chiney Ogwumike and Kristi Toliver opted out for medical reasons.
 Players Brittney Sykes and Reshanda Gray and trainer Courtney Watson came in.

 Phoenix Mercury

 Phoenix Mercury player Diana Taurasi came into the isolation zone without her wife Penny Taylor and their toddler son.
 Taylor gave up her job as a Mercury assistant coach for the season.
 Ten of eleven Mercury players came into the isolation zone; Jessica Breland was medically exempt.

 Seattle Storm

 Seattle Storm head coach Dan Hughes did not come into the isolation zone for medical reasons.
 Breanna Stewart, Morgan Tuck, Epiphanny Prince, Ezi Magbegor, Jewell Loyd, Alysha Clark, and Sue Bird came in, Bird with her girlfriend Megan Rapinoe.

 Washington Mystics

 Washington Mystics player Tina Charles was medically excused.
 Natasha Cloud opted out to pursue social justice reform.
-Elena Dell Donne was denied a medical waiver but the Mystics agreed to pay her salary.
+Elena Delle Donne was denied a medical waiver but the Mystics agreed to pay her salary.
 Players Alaina Coates, Ariel Atkins and Leilani Mitchell came in.